 Adequate cycloplegia is necessary for accurate retinoscopy in children because of their increased accommodative tone compared with adults.
-At present, there is no ideal cycloplegic that is safe, has rapid onset and recovery, provides sufficient cycloplegia, and has no local or systemic side effects.181 Cyclopentolate hydrochloride 1% is useful because it produces rapid cycloplegia that approximates the effect of topical ophthalmic atropine 1% solution but with a shorter duration of action.182 Cyclopentolate 1% solution is typically used in term infants over 6 months old.
+One study found that noncycloplegic refraction compared with cycloplegic refraction among school-aged children resulted in a measurement of 0.65 D more myopia on average.220 At present, there is no ideal cycloplegic agent that has rapid onset and recovery, provides sufficient cycloplegia, and has no local or systemic side effects.221 Cyclopentolate hydrochloride 1% is useful because it produces rapid cycloplegia that approximates the effect of topical ophthalmic atropine 1% solution but with a shorter duration of action.222 Cyclopentolate 1% solution is typically used in term infants over 12 months old.
 The dose of cyclopentolate should be determined based on the child's weight, iris color, and dilation history.
-In eyes with heavily pigmented irides, repeating the cycloplegic eyedrops or using adjunctive agents, such as phenylephrine hydrochloride 2.5% (which has no cycloplegic effect) or tropicamide 1.0%, may be helpful to achieve adequate dilation to facilitate retinoscopy and ophthalmoscopy.181 Tropicamide (0.5%) and phenylephrine hydrochloride (0.5%) may also be used in combination to produce adequate dilation and cycloplegia.
-For children younger than 6 months, an eyedrop combination of cyclopentolate 0.2% and phenylephrine 1% is often used.183 In some children, higher concentrations may be necessary.
+In eves with heavily pigmented irides, repeating the cycloplegic eyedrops or using adjunctive agents, such as phenylephrine hydrochloride 2.5% (which has no cycloplegic effect) or tropicamide 1.0%, may be helpful to achieve adequate cycloplegia and dilation to facilitate retinoscopy and ophthalmoscopy.221 Tropicamide (0.5%) and phenylephrine hydrochloride (2.5%) may also be used in combination to produce adequate dilation and cycloplegia.
+For children younger than 6 months, an eyedrop combination of cyclopentolate 0.2% and phenylephrine 1% is often used.223 In some children, higher concentrations may be necessary.

-In rare cases, topical ophthalmic atropine sulphate 1% solution may be necessary to achieve maximal cycloplegia.182 The use of topical anesthetic prior to the cycloplegic reduces the stinging of subsequent eyedrops and promotes penetration of subsequent eyedrops.184 Uncommon short-term side effects of cycloplegic and dilating agents may include hypersensitivity reactions, fever, dry mouth, rapid pulse, nausea, vomiting, flushing, somnolence, and, rarely, behavioral changes (i.e., delirium).
+In rare cases, topical ophthalmic atropine sulphate 1% solution may be necessary to achieve maximal cycloplegia.222 The use of topical anesthetic prior to the cycloplegic reduces the stinging of subsequent eyedrops and promotes penetration of subsequent eyedrops.224 Uncommon short-term side effects of cycloplegic agents may include hypersensitivity reactions, fever, dry mouth, tachycardia, nausea, vomiting, flushing, somnolence, and, rarely, behavioral changes (i.e., delirium).
 Punctal occlusion may be useful to reduce these side effects.
-If the reaction is severe, physostigmine may be given.
+If the reaction is severe, the child should be referred to an emergency care setting and physostigmine may be given.